chef/chef-web-docs/content/style/contribute.md

 ## Deleting Pages or Making New Pages

 Contact the documentation team if you would like to suggest adding or removing pages.

-## Contact

-See our [feedback](/feedback/) page if you have any questions or comments for the documentation team.